 Social Dress of the Harappan People

-The discovery of large number of spindles proves the use of cotton for weaving social cloths.
+Many spindles were discovered at the Harappan sites.
+This proves the use of cotton for weaving social cloths.
 Probably wool was also used.
 The garments might have been sewn.

 Both men and women used two pieces of cloth.
 The men folk wore some lower garment like dhoti and upper garment like shawl.
 The upper garment wrapped the left shoulder.